PeeperLab/CopywriteR/README.md

 - [ ] Remove blacklisted regions by excluding regions and not excluding bins
 - [ ] Change CopywriteR to allow custom bins?
-- [ ] Compile into bioConductor package
+- [x] Compile into bioConductor package (implemented in source code)
 - [x] Reset the working directories after analysis
 - [x] Fix bug related to bin-spanning peaks (implemented in source code)
 - [x] Fix bug related to analysis of non-indexed .bam files (implemented in source code)